brandonlea/LFC-Fan-Page/README.md

 ## Designs

-I have chossen these colors and font because it matches the Liverpool FC color scheme.
+I have chosen these colors and font because it matches the Liverpool FC color scheme.

 ## Typography

-The font family I have choosen is [Lato](https://fonts.google.com/specimen/Lato, "Lato") because it makes it feel modern while mathcing the theme.
+The font family I have choosen is [Lato](https://fonts.google.com/specimen/Lato, "Lato") because it makes it feel modern while matching the theme.

 ## Colors